We are here in Safranbolu – an incredibly old Ottoman village, nestled in the valley, toward the Black Sea in Turkey.

 The kitchen is open, and right behind us with a myriad of big pots and pans.

 He sets to work to prepare each dish for us.
 Explorason had the tiny Kofter which were cooked right there for him and were the cutest things ever.

 The stuffed vine leaves or Zeytinyagh Yaprak Sarma are long and thin and are made with olive oil.

 I also have a fried and layered water patty.
-It is layers of handmade sheets of pasta that is boiled with cheese between, that is then friend.
+It is layers of handmade sheets of pasta that is boiled with cheese between, that is then fried.